nennigb/ME4pyUtils/README.md

 The MATLAB(R) Engine API for Python (ME4P) provides a package for Python to call MATLAB as a computational engine.
 MPE4P provides nativelly constructors to create arrays in Python (matlab.mlarray.X).
 This type is built on the **array** python module.
 Hower it not possible to create and pass numpy.ndarray.
 This module proposes some **tricks** that can be used to
   - convert such mlarray into numpy.ndarray using frombuffer
-	- convert numpy.ndarray into matlab.mlarray.X using prealloc and np.asarray
+  - convert numpy.ndarray into matlab.mlarray.X using prealloc and strides
   - pass easily sparse matrix as python dict
   - avoid to copy data (as long as possible)

-The conversion to numpy is fast, the bottleneck comes from the data transfert between python and matlab through the MATLAB Engine API for Python when the data become significant.
+>The conversion to numpy is fast, the bottleneck comes from the data transfert between python and matlab through the MATLAB Engine API for Python when the data become significant.

+>Because numpy standard order is 'C' and mlarray use 'F', the strides may change.

 ## Basic Usage